Hollywood still loves its follow-ups – here’s our round-up of 109 (and counting) sequels that are currently being worked on.

 Dwayne Johnson and Jason Statham are set to return for the Fast & Furious spin-off’s sequel, following the sizeable success of the first picture.
 The announce of the project’s existence came in March 2020, so there’s still a long way to go before it makes it to the screen.
 But it’s happening, albeit awaiting a writer and director.

 Hocus Pocus 2

 Hairspray director Adam Shankman has been announced as the director for the follow-up to Disney’s much-loved Halloween movie.
 Hocus Pocus 2 is likely to end up being a Disney+ streaming service project rather than a cinema release.
 Look for the original cast to have roles in the movie somewhere along the line.

 The Hitman’s Bodyguard 2

 Patrick Hughes is directing the sequel to his 2019 hit, that’s set to once again star Ryan Reynolds and Samuel L Jackson.
 Frank Grillo is joining up too.
 It’s called The Hitman Wife’s Bodyguard, and the movie shot in 2019.
-A release has now been announced for August 2021.
+A release has now been announced for summer 2021.